Resampling time series generally refers to:

 df["A"].expanding(min_periods=1).apply(lambda x: x.sum()).plot();

-windows function when we care about all past samples in time series data even though new samples are added to it.
+We'll generally use expanding() windows function when we care about all past samples in time series data even though new samples are added to it.
 We'll use it when we want to take all previous samples into consideration.
-We'll use rolling()
+We'll use rolling() window functions when only the past few samples are important and all samples before it can be ignored.

-function can be called on both series and dataframe in pandas.
-The exponential weighted moving average function assigns weights to each previous samples which decreases with each previous sample.
-We'll explain its usage by comparing it with rolling()
+The exponential weighted moving average function assigns weights to each previous sample which decreases with each previous sample.
+We'll explain its usage by comparing it with rolling() window function.

 df["A"].ewm(span=10).mean().plot(color="tab:red");